Skip to content

 Custom Golf Simulator Wall Tile Enclosure

-2. Be sure the wall is dust free so the tile and adhesive will adhere.
+2. Be sure the wall is dust-free so the tile and adhesive will adhere.

 3. You will want a 1.5” gap between the tiles and the Side and Top Frame.
 Measure 1.5” out from the sides and ceiling at the top and bottom of the Side Frame and mark the wall and ceiling with a pencil.
 Snap a Chalk line on both sides and the ceiling.
 Now, measure eight feet from your Chalk line on the ceiling.
 Do the same for each side of your golf simulator enclosure.
-Make sure your lines are square and the ceiling and floors are square.
-If the room isn’t square cut the tiles at the top by the ceiling, not on the bottom by the floor.
+Make sure your lines are square, and the ceiling and floors are square.
+If the room isn’t square, cut the tiles at the top by the ceiling, not the bottom by the floor.
 It will be less noticeable.

-4. Tile the side walls first.
-Starting with the bottom edge furthest from the screen.
-Flip the tile over, locate the arrow and be sure all of your tile’s arrows point in the same direction, towards the screen.
-Add adhesive to the back of the tile by making a square about 1.5” from the tile edge and filling in the middle of the tile with a zig zag pattern (See Photo Below).
+4. Tile the side walls first, starting with the bottom edge furthest from the screen.
+Flip the tile over, locate the arrow, and be sure all of your tile’s arrows point in the same direction, towards the screen.
+Add adhesive to the back of the tile by making a square about 1.5” from the tile edge and filling in the middle of the tile with a zig-zag pattern (See Photo Below).

 Glueing Golf Simulator Wall Tiles